Mount Gilead man missing in Knox County - Morrow County Sentinel

-MOUNT VERNON — A Mount Gilead man is missing in Knox County.
+MOUNT VERNON — A Mount Gilead man remains missing in Knox County.

 On May 24, at approximately 12 noon, officers from the Mount Vernon Police Department responded to the Kokosing Gap Trail in reference to a suspicious vehicle.